olliejday/portfolio-website/README.md

 # TODO

+* Index try have not everything absolute (eg. on top part) so that it pushes other content down
 * Graphql  post content on front page
 * Style offset cards for posts on index page
 * Article page